LiuJingJun15/CS760FinalProject/README.md

 # CS760FinalProject

-This is the final project for CS760: Machine Learning
+This is the final project for CS760: Machine Learning in Fall 20

+This project studied whether the transmission of Covid-19 is related to weather condition

 Usage:

 Linear Regression Method: